CaseyCameron/campaign-companion-backend/README.md

 Installs dependencies.

-#### `make migrate`
+#### `make seed`

-Run the migrations to insert schema and seed data into the database.
+Insert the seed data.
+Only do this once as it's not guaranteed to be idempotent.

 #### `make shell`

-Creates a bash shell inside the docker container for debugging or more advanced script running.
+Creates a bash shell inside a docker container for debugging or more advanced script running.